History

 A Brief History of Poggio Civitate

-The 2025 field season marks the 60th year of archaeological exploration at Poggio Civitate (Italian for “Hill of the Civilization”) located in central inland Tuscany.
+The 2026 field season marks the 60th year of archaeological exploration at Poggio Civitate (Italian for “Hill of the Civilization”) located in central inland Tuscany.
 Excavation began in 1966 under the direction of Dr. Kyle M. Phillips, Jr. of Bryn Mawr College.
-Work continued under the direction of his student, Dr. Erik Nielsen, and is currently lead by Dr. Anthony Tuck of UMass Amherst.
+Work continued under the direction of his student, Dr. Erik Nielsen, and is currently led by Dr. Anthony Tuck of the University of Massachusetts Amherst.
 The excavations have brought to light a large volume of material from distinct phases of Etruscan occupation.
 A brief summary of this work is provided below.
+For further material and articles related to the site, please see the excavation database website - HERE.

 In the early 1980s along the southeast flank of Piano del Tesoro, excavations revealed the presence of another building contemporary with OC1, Orientalizing Complex 2 (OC2), that clearly served as the site's primary area of industrial work during the seventh century BCE.
+This building was constructed just to the south of the earlier industrial structure, EPOC5.
 Curiously, this building was also elegantly decorated with terracotta sculpture and was substantially larger than the OC1.
-OC2 was pavilion in form and housed numerous types of manufacturing activity including bronze casting, bone and antler carving, terracotta manufacture, ceramics production, food processing and textile manufacture.
-This building is currently the earliest known example of such a multifunctional workshop in Central Italy.
+OC2 was an open-air pavilion, without any walls, and housed numerous types of manufacturing activities, including bronze casting, bone and antler carving, terracotta manufacture, ceramics production, food processing and textile manufacture.
+This building currently is the earliest known example of such a multifunctional workshop in Central Italy.
 Despite the number of products this site produced, virtually nothing manufactured at Poggio Civitate has been found at other sites in the region.
-Excavators now believe that OC2 was intended primarily to support the community of Poggio Civitate itself and perhaps the surrounding hinterland, with virtually all production being locally consumed rather than exported to other sites.
+Excavators now believe that OC2 was intended primarily to support the community of Poggio Civitate itself and perhaps the surrounding hinterland, with virtually all products being locally consumed rather than exported to other sites.

-From 1996 through 1999, excavation immediately to the south of the residence revealed the presence of a third building of this complex - a large tripartite structure now referred to as OC3.
-Although much of the building was destroyed in the subsequent building of the later phase of the site, enough of the floor plan was preserved to allow excavators to reconstruct a building with a large central cella flanked by two chambers precisely half the dimensions of the central room.
-Both the building's tripartite form and examples of luxurious inscribed vessels found resting on the floor of the central cella suggest this building may have been an early example of a temple, making it one of the earliest examples of monumental religious architecture in Italy known to date.
+From 1996 through 1999, excavation immediately to the south of the Residence revealed the presence of a third building of this complex - a large tripartite structure now referred to as OC3.
+Although much of the building was destroyed in the subsequent building of the later phase of the site, enough of the floor plan was preserved to allow excavators to reconstruct a building with a large central cella flanked by two chambers precisely half the width of the central room.
+Both the building's tripartite form and examples of fineware vessels inscribed with dedicatory inscriptions found resting on the floor of the central cella suggest this building may have been an early example of a temple, making it one of the earliest examples of monumental religious architecture in Italy known to date.

-All three of the buildings of the Orientalizing Complex were destroyed in a single fire that appears to have been accidental.
-While there is little certainty on this point, it is remarkable that the day the buildings burned down, workers in OC2 were manufacturing roofing tiles and had placed several on the floor to dry in the shade of the roof.
+All three of the buildings of the Orientalizing Complex were destroyed in an accidental fire that appears to have occurred around 600 BCE.
+On the day the buildings burned down, workers in OC2 were manufacturing roofing tiles and had placed several on the floor to dry in the shade of the roof.
 In the panic of the unexpected fire, workers fled and stepped on the drying clay and their footprints were fired into the floor.

 Archaic Phase – Sixth Century BC

-The aftermath of the conflagration that destroyed the seventh century complex, the survivors appear to have combed through the destruction to salvage anything of value.
-Then, the debris was scraped to level and flatten the plateau in preparation for the construction of a massive four-winged building enclosing central and southern courtyards.
+In the aftermath of the conflagration that destroyed the seventh century complex, the survivors appear to have combed through the destruction to salvage anything of value.
+Then, the debris was scraped to level and flatten the plateau in preparation for the construction of a massive four-winged building enclosing Piano del Tesoro.
 Each wing was sixty meters in length and a western defensive work extended that façade an additional thirty meters.
-Like the buildings of the earlier complex, this structure was also elaborately decorated with terracotta sculpture that sat along the pitch of the roof.
+Like the buildings of the earlier complex, this structure also was elaborately decorated with terracotta sculpture that sat along the ridge of the roof.
 In addition, frieze plaques were nailed to exposed wooden beams, a sculpted lateral sima system ornamented the courtyard while gorgon antefixes decorated the building's perimeter.

 Perhaps the most enigmatic feature of the building involves its final destruction.
 Based on the latest pottery from the site, some time shortly after the middle of the sixth century BCE, the building was dismantled.
 The statuary was removed from the roof and smashed, the fragments separated and then buried in pits around the perimeter of the building.
 The walls were knocked over and the site was never reoccupied.